 While Sony reported increased sales of flat-panel televisions, cellular phones and digital cameras, sales in the company’s game segment of PlayStation2 hardware and software dropped 18.3 percent in the 12 months to $7.5 billion from a year-earlier $8.8 billion.

-Game segment operating income slid 40 percent to $650 million from about $1 billion a year earlier.
+The game segment took an even harder hit in the 12 months, with operating income sliding 40 percent to $650 million from about $1 billion a year earlier.
 The drop was due to an increase in research-and-development expenses and the decrease in hardware sales, said Sony.

 Sony’s television category recorded a fourth quarter sales increase of 5.3 percent, rising to $2.1 billion from the previous year’s $1.9 billion.
 However, declining prices played a large role in a 42.8 percent drop in operating income for the three months, down to $31 million from $51.5 million in 2003.